-Monitoring and Tracking Behaviour via intervention phases
+Monitoring and Tracking Behaviour via Intervention Phases

-Accrual of behaviour points, sanctions, interventions and incidents is monitored by a pupil's tutor.
+Accrual of behaviour points, sanctions, interventions and incidents is monitored by a pupil's tutor via a daily tracker that updates information from SIMS overnight.
+This will highlight where intervention stages, regarding parental contact or escalations in staff intervention, have been met and action needs to be taken.